Providing results through comprehensive service

 Legal Services for the Agriculture Industry

-Jeffer Mangels Butler & Mitchell (JMBM) is a California law firm that provides a full range of legal services tailored to meet the special needs of the agriculture industry in California.
-Our clients include lenders, growers, packers, distributors, wineries and wine growers, brokers, auctioneers, investors and others involved in the industry.
+Jeffer Mangels Butler & Mitchell LLP (JMBM) is a California law firm that provides a full range of legal services tailored to meet the special needs of the agriculture industry in California.
+Our clients include lenders, growers, packers, distributors, wineries and wine growers, brokers, auctioneers, investors and others involved in agriculture.
 Our services include the following:

-JMBM's commercial finance expertise includes the representation of lenders and vendors in agribusiness loan and credit transactions, both secured and unsecured, assets-based lending, accounts receivable financing, inventory financing, factoring, term loan lending, letters of credit (standby and direct pay), restructures, workouts and corporate reorganizations.
-Our lawyers lecture nationally for lending organizations and bar associations in this area and have substantial and nationally recognized UCC experience.
-We have expertise involving PACA, packers, stockyards and other specialized needs of this industry.
+JMBM's banking and commercial finance expertise includes the representation of lenders and vendors in agribusiness loan and credit transactions, both secured and unsecured, assets-based lending, accounts receivable financing, inventory financing, factoring, term loan lending, letters of credit (standby and direct pay), restructures, workouts and corporate reorganizations.
+Our lawyers lecture regularly for lending organizations and bar associations in this area and have substantial and nationally recognized UCC experience.
+We have expertise in PACA, the Packers and Stockyards Act and California Producers' Lien law.